-- 10.6 (6) In the event no bid is received for a posted position, the employer may offer the position to any employee or assign the most junior employee on the seniority roster to fill the position, or relist on subsequent bulletin. - 10.6 (7) When an employee bids for and is assigned to a bulletined position and in the event the employer determines that the employee's former position is to be filled by lateral transfer, the employee's former position shall be filled in accordance with the terms set forth above. - 10.6 (8) Employees who have bid for and been awarded a bulletined position shall not be permitted to bid for the vacancy created by their transfer until that vacancy has been filled at least once in the manner set forth herein. - 10.6 (9) Assignment to positions on the rescue squads shall be made in the following manner: - a) When a vacancy for Captain occurs, the position shall be posted with the other normal vacancies.
-The Employer shall fill the position with any Captain that has bid for the position without regard to seniority. - b) When a vacancy for Fire Equipment Operator occurs, the normal bid procedure shall be used. - c) Three Firefighter positions will be assigned on each rescue squad.
-Each Firefighter assigned to one of these positions will remain for a maximum of five years.
+- b) In cases where the position to be filled by lateral transfer is such that a paramedic who bid therefore would, if assigned to fill the position, be enabled to make use of his paramedic skills and training, the employer may assign the most senior paramedic who bid to fill the position without regard to the seniority of other applicants. - 10.6 (6) In the event no bid is received for a posted position, the employer may offer the position to any employee or assign the most junior employee on the seniority roster to fill the position, or relist on subsequent bulletin. - 10.6 (7) When an employee bids for and is assigned to a bulletined position and in the event the employer determines that the employee's former position is to be filled by lateral transfer, the employee's former position shall be filled in accordance with the terms set forth above. - 10.6 (8) Employees who have bid for and been awarded a bulletined position shall not be permitted to bid for the vacancy created by their transfer until that vacancy has been filled at least once in the manner set forth herein. - 10.6 (9) Assignment to positions on the rescue squads shall be made in the following manner: - a) When a vacancy for Captain occurs, the position shall be posted with the other normal vacancies.
+The Employer shall fill the position with any Captain that has bid for the position without regard to seniority. - b) When a vacancy for Fire Equipment Operator occurs, the normal bid procedure shall be used.
+The Employer shall fill the position with any Fire Equipment Officer that has bid for the position without regard to seniority - c) Three Firefighter positions will be assigned on each rescue squad.
+Two Firefighters assigned to one of these positions shall be designated to remain for a maximum of five years.
+The third Firefighter shall not be subject to the fire-year limit.
+The Captain of the squad shall designate the Firefighter who is not subject to the five-year limit.
 When a vacancy for Firefighter is filled, the position shall be posted with the other normal vacancies.
+The Employer shall fill the position with any Firefighter that has bid for the position without regard to seniority. - d) Squad 3 may operate with four employees at management's discretion. - 10.6 (10) When an employee has been determined by his/her treating physician to be permanently unfit to perform the duties of fire suppression, the employee's bid spot will be treated as "open" for bid under the provisions of Section 10.6.
+If the employee's treating physician fails to cooperate by rendering a decision, the employer may select a health professional to make the determination.
+Except with regard to removal from his/her bid assignment, the posting of such an employee's position under these circumstances shall not limit or abridge the employee's contractual or statutory rights or benefits regarding his/her employment.

-The Employer shall fill the position with any Firefighter that has bid for the position without regard to seniority. - 10.7 In the event that an employee bidding on a vacancy in a Hazardous Materials Response Unit does not have the required Hazardous Material certification at the time of assignment, he/she shall obtain such certification by satisfactorily completing the next available training session offering such certification.
+10.7 In the event that an employee bidding on a vacancy in a Hazardous Materials Response Unit does not have the required Hazardous Material certification at the time of assignment, he/she shall obtain such certification by satisfactorily completing the next available training session offering such certification.